MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-how-users-permissions.md

 After user accounts are created in the Microsoft 365 admin centre, there are two ways to import them to Business Central:

-- A user account is imported automatically when the user signs in to Business Central the first time.
+- A user account is imported automatically when the user signs in to [!INCLUDE [prod_short](includes/prod_short.md)] the first time.

 - The administrator can import users by choosing the **Update Users from Microsoft 365** action on the **Users* page.

 Both approaches have their own advantages, and you can use them simultaneously.
-Each approach allows administrators to proactively configure Business Central to assign the starting permissions, user groups, and user profiles.
+Each approach allows administrators to proactively configure [!INCLUDE [prod_short](includes/prod_short.md)] to assign the starting permissions, user groups, and user profiles.
 Using the **Update Users from Microsoft 365** action gives administrators more control to adjust permissions, user groups, and profiles.
-It's an ideal approach when you're setting up Business Central the first time, before any users sign in, or when adding a new team of users.
+It's an ideal approach when you're setting up [!INCLUDE [prod_short](includes/prod_short.md)] the first time, before any users sign in, or when adding a new team of users.

 > [!NOTE]
 > After you add users in the Microsoft 365 Admin Centre, we recommend that you update the user information in [!INCLUDE[prod_short](includes/prod_short.md)] as soon as possible.
 Keeping user information current is easy to do, and helps ensure that people can always sign in.
 For more information, see [To add users or update user information and licence assignments in Business Central](#adduser).<br>